Student-PrangyaParamita/Sign-Up-form/README.md

-# This is a sign up form.
+# This is a sign up and payment form.
 <br>
 This is my practice project using HTML.
 <br>